teorth/equational_theories/commentary/Equation3591.md

 The commutative version of this law is [law 3385](https://teorth.github.io/equational_theories/implications/?3385) describing pointed set fibrations over Boolean groups.

+In quasigroups, this law is equivalent to the [Boolean group law 895](https://teorth.github.io/equational_theories/implications/?895).

 The free magma on some set `Σ` of generators for this law is `Σ ⊔ (𝒫(Σ) × Σ)` where `𝒫(Σ)` is the set of finite subsets of `Σ`, with the magma operation `s◇t=({s},t)`, `(A,s)◇t=(A∆{s},t)`, `s◇(B,t)=({s}∆B,t)`, and `(A,s)◇(B,t)=(A∆{s}∆B,t)` where `∆` is the symmetric difference.
 In particular, `s◇s◇t = (∅,t)`.